rawebone/Wilson/docs/internals.md

 for your resources and controllers, it makes just as much sense to keep it in annotations.

-I'd make a detailed about the Monolithic frameworks here but they imbue so much complexity that it is easier to say that Symfony Http Foundation is twice the size of Wilson and at runtime creates nearly as many objects if you only choose to use its Request and Response objects.
+I'd make a detailed point about the Monolithic frameworks here but they imbue so much complexity that it is easier to say that Symfony Http Foundation is twice the size of Wilson and at runtime creates nearly as many objects if you only choose to use its Request and Response objects.
 Http Foundation was the original library used by Wilson but proved to be much to heavy.

-The approach taken with Wilson is to keep the object graph tight: framework + 1 object + business objects will always be the case.
+The approach taken with Wilson is to keep the object graph tight: `framework + 1 object + business objects` will always be the case.
 Because Controllers are assigned to the object there is a negligible memory overhead for loading them, if you are autoloading the Controllers even less so.
 Because the framework creates the Resource object it will only ever load a single instance.